 In this respect, our work is more connected to that of Berger et al. (2019), who assess the role of imperfect risk sharing for business cycles by performing a "wedge-accounting" exercise.
-Their methodology has the important advantage of being robust to a variety of possible model misspecifications.
+Their methodology has the advantage of being robust to some possible model misspecifications.
 However, it is not suitable for counterfactual and policy analysis, since the wedges are endogenous objects.